 Viewer Comments

 “Honored to show your beautiful artwork in the gallery.”
-Sarah Gormley, Gallery Owner of Sarah Gormley Gallery
+Sarah Gormley, Gallery Owner, link: Sarah Gormley Gallery

 “…so curious about what they discuss.
 Whenever I see your works I can sense the mixed feelings of kids’ curiosity when they are on the playground and hard workers’ enthusiasm.”
 Injoon Man, Artist